Thursday, September 01, 2022

 Jurassic World: Fallen Kingdom

-Yet the first Jurassic World movie came out and was such an appalling mixture of pure idiocy, bad characters and a complete fucking lack of cinematic moments, that I not only completely avoided its sequel in the theaters.
-I've sat on it for four years, and the decision to watch it was made in a kind of resigned 'might as well watch it at some point' spirit.
+Yet the first Jurassic World movie came out and was such an appalling mixture of pure idiocy, bad characters and a complete fucking lack of cinematic moments, that I not only completely avoided its sequel in the theaters, I've sat on it for four years.

 And you know what, it's a shit movie, but taken in the right spirit it's a fun shit movie, more than capably directed by J.A.
 Bayona.
-I'm happy to say it's beautiful, well paced and its individual, technical components are made with skill and care.
+Its not good, but it does manage to be beautiful and well paced and its individual, technical components are made with skill and care.

 As well-made as the action is, it's just as poorly written and dumb as the rest of the movie.